openaire/guidelines-cris-managers/docs/cerif_xml_product_entity.rst

     * **still image** (`<http://purl.org/coar/resource_type/c_ecc8>`_): A recorded static visual representation.
 This class of image includes diagrams, drawings, graphs, graphic designs, plans, photographs and prints.
   * **other** (`<http://purl.org/coar/resource_type/c_1843>`_): A rest category which may cover text, interactive, sound, or image-based resources not explicitly addressed in any concept in this vocabulary
   * **software** (`<http://purl.org/coar/resource_type/c_5ce6>`_): A computer program in source code (text) or compiled form.
+  *
+    * **research software** (`<http://purl.org/coar/resource_type/c_c950>`_): Software that is used to generate, process or analyse results that you intend to appear in a publication (either in a journal, conference paper, monograph, book or thesis).
+Research software can be anything from a few lines of code written by yourself, to a professionally developed software package.
+    * **source code** (`<http://purl.org/coar/resource_type/QH80-2R4E>`_): Source code is any collection of code, with or without comments, written using a human-readable programming language, usually as plain text.
   * **workflow** (`<http://purl.org/coar/resource_type/c_393c>`_): A recorded sequence of connected steps, which may be automated, specifying a reliably repeatable sequence of operations to be undertaken when conducting a particular job, for example an in silico investigation that extracts and processes information from a number of bioinformatics databases.
   * **cartographic material** (`<http://purl.org/coar/resource_type/c_12cc>`_): Any material representing the whole or part of the earth or any celestial body at any scale.
 Cartographic materials include two- and three-dimensional maps and plans (including maps of imaginary places); aeronautical, navigational, and celestial charts; atlases; globes; block diagrams; sections; aerial photographs with a cartographic purpose; bird's-eye views (map views), etc.